Cellular structures using $\textbf{U}_q$-tilting modules: Quantum groups, their representations and tilting modules

-\begin{as} If we want $q$ to be a root of unity, then, to \textit{avoid technicalities}, we assume that $q$ is a primitive root of unity of odd order $l$ (a treatment of the even case, that can be used to repeat everything in this paper in the case where $l$ is even, can be found in~\cite{an2}).
-Moreover, if we are in type $G_2$, then we, in addition, assume that $l$ is prime to $3$. \end{as}
+\begin{as} If $q$ is a root of unity, then, to avoid technicalities, we assume that $q$ is a primitive root of unity of odd order $l$.
+A treatment of the even case, that can be used to repeat everything in this paper in the case where $l$ is even, can be found in \cite{an2}.
+Moreover, in case of type $G_2$ we additionally assume that $l$ is prime to $3$. \end{as}

-In the root of unity case, by Proposition~\ref{prop-semisimple2}, our main category $\Mod{\Uq}$ under study is no longer semi-simple.
-In addition, the $\Uq$-modules $\Nl$ are in general not simple anymore, but they have a unique \textit{simple socle} that we denote by $\Ll$.
-By duality (note that the functor $\cal{D}(\cdot)$ from~\eqref{eq-duality} carries over to $\Mod{\Uq}$), these are also the unique \textit{simple heads} of the $\Dl$'s.